Dana Corporation

 Please Contact Us with any questions or comments.

-The Dana Corporation has manufactured automotive parts for decades, but it also developed new products and acquired other parts companies.[1]
-Dana used asbestos in many of its products, which resulted in worker exposure.
+The Dana Corporation manufactured automotive parts that contained asbestos for decades.[1]
+The company caused asbestos exposure in many workers, some of whom developed mesothelioma and other illnesses.
 Lawsuits related to exposure and asbestos illnesses eventually led to the company’s bankruptcy and reorganization.

 In 1904, Clarence Spicer, an engineering student, patented the Spicer Universal Joint, later known as the u-joint.
 Spicer started his car parts manufacturing company around this useful invention.
 The company was headquartered in Plainfield, New Jersey.[1]

-In 1928, Spicer moved the business to Ohio.
-When lawyer Charles Dana invested in the company, the name changed to the Dana Corporation.
+- In 1928, Spicer moved the business to Ohio.
+When lawyer Charles Dana invested in the company in 1946, the name changed to the Dana Corporation.
 The new company’s headquarters were established in Maumee, Ohio.

-After years of success, Dana started experiencing financial troubles as lawsuits over asbestos exposure piled up.
-Victims claimed parts the company made caused their asbestos-related illnesses.
+- After years of success, Dana started experiencing financial troubles as lawsuits over asbestos exposure piled up.
+Plaintiffs claimed that parts the company made caused their asbestos-related illnesses.

 By 2006, financial woes forced the company to reorganize under Chapter 11 protection.[3]
-Unlike other companies that faced the same fate, Dana Corp. did not create an asbestos trust fund; however, it formed a trust fund only for former employees affected by asbestos.
+Unlike other companies that faced the same fate, Dana Corp. did not create an asbestos trust fund.
+However, it did form a trust fund only for former employees affected by asbestos.

 At Dana, asbestos was used heavily in brake components, such as linings, pads, drums, and disks.
 The company also used it in: